MikeSchulze/gdUnit4-action/README.md

 - uses: MikeSchulze/gdUnit4-action@v1
   with:
-    # The version of Godot in which the tests should be run.
+    # The version of Godot in which the tests should be run. (e.g., "4.2.1")
-    # default: 'latest'
     godot-version: ''

     # The Godot status (e.g., "standard", "rc1", "dev1")
-    # Default: 'standard'
+    # Default: standard
     godot-status: ''

     # Set to true to run on Godot .Net version to run C# tests